World 🢖 Australia and Oceania 🢖 Polynesia 🢖 New Zealand 🢖 Waikato

 - Sapphire Geyser – a geyser with two vents.
 It beats some 2 – 3 m high every 20 – 30 minutes, although sometimes it becomes dormant.

-- Map of Africa – large pool that in May 1996 erupted some 30 m high.
+- Map of Africa – a large pool that in May 1996 erupted some 30 m high.
 Now this is a calm, hot pool.